CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< /tabs >}}

-## View Hardware Inventory across the Network
+## View Network-wide Hardware Inventory

-You can view all hardware components or narrow your view to specific hardware components for all of the switches in your network.
+You can view hardware components deployed on all switches and hosts, or on all of the switches in your network.

-### View Components Summary for All Switches
+### View Components Summary

-Switch component inventory can be viewed from either the NetQ UI or NetQ CLI.
+Hardware and software component summary information is available from the NetQ UI and NetQ CLI.

+- Inventory|Devices card: view ASIC, license, NetQ Agent version, OS, and platform information on all devices
+- Inventory|Switches card: view  ASIC, CPU, disk, license, NetQ Agent version, OS, and platform information on all switches
+- `netq show inventory` command: view ASIC, CPU, disk, OS, and ports on all devices

 {{< tabs "TabID87" >}}

-{{< tab "NetQ UI" >}}
+{{< tab "Inventory|Devices" >}}

-To view switch components:

 1. Locate the Inventory|Devices card on your workbench.